tds-1/EFK-stack/README.md

 ```bash
 docker-compose up -d
 ```
 6.)
-To make all the indices made in elasticsearch, index pattern run the script in test.sh .
+To make all the indices made in elasticsearch index patterns in kibana run the script in test.sh .

 ### Visualise the logs:
 - Check for logs in Kibana at localhost:5601